techmouse/steam-compatdata-symlinker-thing/README.md

 **NOTE: This script will perform this function for _every_ game in any steamapps directory you give it (if the game has these directories).**

 ## How to install:
-1. Save the file to whatever directory you keep your personal scripts.
+1. Save the file `steam-compatdata-symlinker` to whatever directory you keep your personal scripts.
 (Example: $HOME/bin or ~/Scripts)
 2. Give the file execution permissions.
 (Example: `chmod +x ~/bin/steam-compatdata-symlinker`
 3. Done.